Other ADB Members

 |02A - Financial sector lending/funding info_outline||GBP100,000,000,000||USD123,810,227,273||

-March 11, Introducing a new Term Funding scheme with additional incentives for Small and Medium-sized Enterprises (TFSME), financed by the issuance of central bank reserves.
+11 March 2020, Introducing a new Term Funding scheme with additional incentives for Small and Medium-sized Enterprises (TFSME), financed by the issuance of central bank reserves.
 The Term Funding Scheme offers four-year funding at or very close to the Bank Rate.
 Estimated size of the scheme is GBP100 billion.
-As of September 16, current loans made through the Term Funding Scheme with additional incentives for SMEs amounted to GBP34.724 billion [update].
+24 September 2020, The Bank of England will allow TFSME participants to extend part of their borrowings out to a total term of up to ten years.
+As of 6 January 2021, current loans made through the TFSME amounted to GBP68.246 billion [update].

 |02C - Loan guarantees||GBP330,000,000,000||USD408,573,750,000||

-March, GBP330 billion of temporary state loans and guarantee scheme for businesses.
-The Coronavirus Business Interruption Loan Scheme (CBILS) (17 March) will provide loans of up to GBP5 million for small and medium-sized businesses.
+March 2020, GBP330 billion of temporary state loans and guarantee scheme for businesses.
+The Coronavirus Business Interruption Loan Scheme (CBILS) (17 March 2020) will provide loans of up to GBP5 million for small and medium-sized businesses.
 The CBILS provides support to smaller businesses, with financing up to GBP5 million, wherein the government will provide the lender a partial guarantee (80%).
-As of 31 May, GBP8.9 billion had been approved.
-Starting July 30, businesses with fewer than 50 employees and a turnover of less than GBP 9 million can apply to CBILS In addition, the Coronavirus Large Business Interruption Loan Scheme (CLBILS) will provide a government guarantee of 80% to enable banks to make loans of up to GBP25 million to larger firms with an annual turnover of between GBP45 million and GBP500 million (3 March).
+As of 31 May 2020, GBP8.9 billion had been approved.
+Starting 30 July 2020, businesses with fewer than 50 employees and a turnover of less than GBP 9 million can apply to CBILS.
+In addition, the Coronavirus Large Business Interruption Loan Scheme (CLBILS) will provide a government guarantee of 80% to enable banks to make loans of up to GBP25 million to larger firms with an annual turnover of between GBP45 million and GBP500 million (3 March 2020).
 The CLBILS will provide a government guarantee of 80% to enable banks to make loans of up to GBP25 million to larger firms with an annual turnover of between GBP45 million and GBP500 million.
-May 19, Extended maximum loan size available through the CLBILS from GBP50 million to GBP200 million.
+19 May 2020, Extended maximum loan size available through the CLBILS from GBP50 million to GBP200 million.
 Companies receiving help through the CLBILS were also asked to agree to not pay dividends and to exercise restraint on senior pay.
-As of 31 May, GBP1.1 billion had been approved under under CLBILS.
-May 4, Bounce Back Loan Scheme (BBLS) is launched to help small firms get finance, with a 100% government-backed guarantee.
-As of May 31, GBP21.3 billion had been approved under BBLS, covering nearly 700,000 loans.
+As of 31 May 2020, GBP1.1 billion had been approved under under CLBILS.
+4 May 2020, Bounce Back Loan Scheme (BBLS) is launched to help small firms get finance, with a 100% government-backed guarantee.
+As of 31 May 2020, GBP21.3 billion had been approved under BBLS, covering nearly 700,000 loans.
+24 September 2020, Applications for the coronavirus loan schemes are extended until end-November 2020 (https://bit.ly/2G5lpXh).
+29 September 2020, A new Pay as You Grow repayment system will provide flexibility for firms repaying a Bounce Back Loan.
+This includes extending the length of the loan from six years to ten, which will cut monthly repayments by nearly half.
+Interest-only periods of up to six months and payment holidays will also be available to businesses.
+Coronavirus Business Interruption Loan Scheme lenders are also given the ability to extend the length of loans from a maximum of six years to ten years if it will help businesses to repay the loan.

 |03 - Direct long-term lending info_outline||GBP520,000,000||USD643,813,182|